 Swollen Cheek: A Dental Emergency

-Are you experiencing a swollen cheek today?
+Are you experiencing a swollen cheek?
 With or without pain – please come in and see a dentist now!
-You may have swelling in one or even in both of your cheeks, which might be coming from inside or outside your mouth.
-Whatever the circumstances, it’s important to get to the underlying cause of your swollen cheek as soon as possible.
+You might have swelling in one or even in both of your cheeks, which might be coming from inside or outside your mouth.
+Whatever the circumstances, it’s important to diagnose the underlying cause of your swollen cheek as soon as possible.

 If it’s been awhile since you’ve seen a dentist because you’re afraid, we can offer options that are easier by using one of three types of sedation during your treatment: